Laws and customs of the Land of Israel in Judaism: Rabbinical distinctions

-Similarly, a divorce signed by witnesses in Israel was valid on prima facie evidence; but such a writ abroad was not valid unless verified by the oral testimony of the signing witnesses before the rabbinate, that "it was written and signed in our presence".
+Similarly, a divorce signed by witnesses in the Land of Israel was valid on prima facie evidence; but such a writ abroad was not valid unless verified by the oral testimony of the signing witnesses before the rabbinate, that "it was written and signed in our presence".

 Agricultural restrictions

 The Rabbis prohibited the exportation of provisions which are necessaries of life, such as fruits, wines, oils, and firewood, and ordered that these provisions should be sold directly to the consumer in order to save to the purchaser the middleman's profit.
 Another ordinance was directed against the raising of small livestock (sheep and goats) except in woods or barren territory, in order to preserve the cultivated lands from injury.

 To secure an adequate supply of slaves, the Mosaic law providing for the freedom of a slave who had fled from his master (Deut.
 23:15) was made applicable to a slave escaping from other lands, but not to a slave escaping from the land.